Doctor Who Season 14: Release date, cast, plot & more

 Ncuti Gatwa and Millie Gibson in Doctor Who Series 14 / Season 1.

-Davies and co. aren’t resting on their laurels, either.
-Not only has Doctor Who Season 15 started filming, but Davies recently confirmed he’s already mapping out Seasons 16 and 17.
+Russell T Davies, the showrunner, and his team aren’t resting on their laurels, though.
+Not only has Doctor Who Season 15 started filming, but Davies recently confirmed he’s already mapping out new Doctor Who episodes for Seasons 16 and 17, too.

 Doctor Who Season 14’s confirmed cast members include: